quobyte/quobyte-k8s-helm/examples/using-accesskeys/README.md

 # Using Access Keys to mount Quobyte Volumes

-Quobyte 3.0 brings the option to use accesskeys to authenticate against the storage system not only for Object Storage, but also for native mounts.
+Quobyte 3.0 brings the option to use access keys to authenticate against the storage system not only for Object Storage, but also for native mounts.
 In containerized environments this can be used to ensure reliable and secure user identities on file system level.